Best Online Master’s Programs in Data Science

-Learn everything you need to know about qualifying for and paying for the nation’s best online data science master’s degree programs.
+Learn what you need to know about finding, qualifying for, and paying for the nation’s best online data science master’s degree programs.

 Food suppliers analyze data to reduce waste.
 Companies like Amazon rely on it to identify spending habits.
 Scientists use data to track the spread of diseases such as COVID-19 and the Ebola virus.
 In other words, data science is an important and in-demand field.
-Glassdoor named data scientist the number-one job in the country for four years in a row, from 2016-2019.
-(In 2020 it was still high on the list, ranking number three.)
+And with a 35% projected growth rate through 2032 — nearly seven times the average for most occupations — earning an online master’s in data science will set you up for a solid, high-paying career.

-Getting a master’s in data science doesn’t mean having to upend your life.
-Learning online has made it easier and more affordable than ever to earn a graduate degree while also devoting time to your job and family.
+Contrary to popular belief, graduating with a master’s in data science doesn’t mean you have to upend your life.
+Online learning has made it easier and more affordable than ever to earn a graduate degree while also devoting time to your job and family.
 Many accredited, top-level universities now offer online master’s degrees in data science that match or exceed their on-campus programs.
-We’ll help you see which of these programs are the best in 2023 so you can take the first step in entering an engaging and lucrative career in one of the country’s most in-demand fields.
+Use the following guide to find the best schools, peek inside top programs, and learn what it takes to transition from the classroom to a successful career.

 About the ranking